DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 * Running application

   In rare edge cases this is the last feedback due to observed problems in the Quicktests environment.

-For our case ad-hoc testing is sufficient.
-Start from the import overview page to ensure a correct screen context.
-Press the play button after selecting the overview screen to start the tests.
+Press the play button after selecting the import overview screen to start the quicktests.
 Thanks to your changes the following scenarios should now work:
 |Test                                             |Expected Result                          |
 |-------------------------------------------------|------------------------------------------|
 |Import Overview Screen: Click on new import button |Fields on the form are empty.
 Clicking on the submit button should show an additional info message with the entered description.|